waltermarbel/BloodChit-For-Ukraine/README.md

 - More can be made if needed for different countries, only made a handful for now as with known volunteer countries
 - I have created a RedBubble page hosting them so if you dont want to print yourself you can get from there the link is [Redbubble](https://www.redbubble.com/people/CyberViking/)

+## Make Your Own
+if you want to make your own this is the phrase used, the theory is this should translate to other langauges,

+"I AM (INSERT YOUR COUNTRY).
+I DO NOT SPEAK YOUR LANGUAGE, MISFORTUNE FORCES ME TO SEEK YOUR ASSISTANCE IN OBTAINING FOOD, SHELTER AND PROTECTION.
+PLEASE TAKE ME TO SOMEONE WHO WILL PROVIDE FOR MY SAFETY AND SEE THAT I AM RETURNED TO MY PEOPLE.
+I WILL DO MY BEST TO SEE THAT NO HARM COMES TO YOU.
+MY GOVERNMENT WILL REWARD YOU."

 ## Example USA
 ![US Blood Chit](https://github.com/TheCyberViking/BloodChit-For-Ukraine/blob/main/USA.png)